2025/26 New Skis Preview: What’s New and What to Watch

 - Dynastar – Agile and confidence-inspiring.
 M-Pro brings strong edge hold with a lighter swing weight, while M-Free delivers playful freeride shaping.

 - Elan – Effortless, intuitive turn initiation.
-Playmaker promotes surfy and poppy creativity across the mountain, while Wingman remains a stable and powerful frontside favorite.
+The Ripstick series provides all-mountain versatility, Playmaker promotes surfy and poppy creativity across the mountain, while Wingman remains a stable and powerful frontside favorite.

 - Head – Featherweight strength in the Kore line for off-piste exploring.
 The Joy series makes on-trail progression easy, while Supershape e-Titan is built for precision carving.